HTTPArchive/almanac.httparchive.org/src/content/en/2025/ecommerce.md

 - Use of a known ecommerce platform, or
 - Use of a technology that strongly implies an online store (for example, enhanced ecommerce analytics).

-## Limitations
+### Limitations in recognizing ecommerce sites

 Our methodology has limitations that affect accuracy.

-### Limitations in recognizing ecommerce sites

 - We can only recognize ecommerce sites when Wappalyzer detects an ecommerce platform or a strong ecommerce signal.
-- Detecting a payment processor alone (e.g., PayPal) is not sufficient to classify a site as ecommerce, because many non‑store sites also take payments.
+- Detecting a payment processor alone (for example, PayPal) is not sufficient to classify a site as ecommerce, because many non‑store sites also take payments.
-- If the store is hosted in a subdirectory (and we only analyze the homepage), it may be missed.
+- If the store is hosted in a subdirectory, it may be missed.
+We crawl the home page and one other page (the largest internal link) per site and per client (desktop and mobile).
 - Headless implementations reduce platform detectability because the traditional fingerprints in HTML/JS often disappear.

-### Accuracy of metrics and commentary

 - Apparent trends can be influenced by improvements or regressions in detection, not just industry shifts.
 - Crawl geography matters: results may differ when sites redirect based on location.
 - The underlying site set is drawn from Chrome's field data ecosystem, which biases toward sites visited by Chrome users.